Creamy Mushroom Spaghetti Squash is a quick and easy dinner recipe that is healthy, low carb, low calorie, low fat, and can also be vegetarian.

 You all asked for some healthy recipes so here’s a delicious Creamy Mushroom Spaghetti Squash recipe!
 It’s a great spaghetti squash recipe that is quick to make, healthy, low-carb, low-calorie, and low-fat!
 You can microwave the spaghetti squash in no time in the microwave and make the sauce while the squash cooks so dinner will be ready in less than 30 minutes!
-I’ve been craving fettuccine alfredo and although this isn’t quite the same, it’s a fraction of the calories, very filling, and fulfilled my cravings for a creamy rich meal!
+Or check out my How To Cook Spaghetti Squash for other options such as my Instant Pot Spaghetti Squash.

 This Creamy Mushroom Spaghetti Squash recipe has less than 10 ingredients and can easily be made in less than 30 minutes.
 Since the holidays are now officially over I know some of you have requested a few healthy, low-calorie, low-fat, low-carb recipes.
 I think this one fits the bill quite nicely although of course everyone has a different opinion of what “healthy” is these days.